 All Registrar-controlled classrooms on the Charles River Campus have some kind of installed media equipment.
 For a searchable, detailed list of all Registrar classroom equipment, and to find out what equipment is already installed in your classroom, please visit the Find a Classroom page to search for your room.

-Where is the VGA/HDMI cable located?
+Where is the HDMI cable located?
 (Also, can I have my own cable?)

-In a majority of classrooms, if it is not already connected to the VGA or HDMI input jack when you arrive in the room, the VGA and HDMI cables can be found in the rack drawer in the media box.
-In some special cases, the VGA or HDMI cable connection can be made at the podium.
+In a majority of classrooms, if it is not already connected to the HDMI input jack when you arrive in the room, the HDMI (and sometimes still VGA) cables can be found in the rack drawer in the media box.
+In some special cases, HDMI cable connection can be made at the podium.
 If you prefer, we can provide you with your own VGA/HDMI cable to keep with your laptop, free of charge.
 Please contact firstname.lastname@example.org or visit room CAS-B05 (725 Commonwealth Avenue) to sign out a cable for the duration of the semester.
 If lost, a fee may be assessed for any further cable replacements, if necessary.

 Why can’t I move the podium in my classroom?

 By design, the podiums in the classrooms are not meant to be moved.
 Inside each podium, there are many delicate cable connections running to a floor box.
 It is understandable that one might forget about these connections due to the fact that they cannot be seen; however, they are integral to the function of the room’s projection system.
 When the podium is moved, these connections are often severed, contributing to complete system failure.
 Moving of this equipment often accounts for repair downtime.